UmassJin/Leetcode/about.md

 a) Search with a query like recruiter *@adobe.com
 * For example: [top 25 recuriter at FB](https://www.linkedin.com/title/recruiter-at-facebook)
 b) Alumni Network
 ##### 2) Prepare the resume

 ####2. 跳槽目的:
 1. I have learned a lot and enjoyed working with currect team recently, but I have joined the Cisco for almost three years and participate in design and develop the 2 generation productions in Nexus 7k, right now, we almost focus on the maintaince of the productions, so I want to try the differnt opportunity outside the Cisco.
 2. I want to build my experience in a new industry, I’m interested in working at [name of employer] based on the great things I have learned about it.
-3. Instead of the network area, I want to learn the distributed systems technology, how to handle the scale issues...facebook is the leader in this industry, so working here would mean that I would be at the top of my field.
+3. Instead of the network area, I want to learn the distributed systems technology, how to build the large systems...facebook is the leader in this industry, so working here would mean that I would be at the top of my field.
+4. I really believe that the most important thing for any job is to make sure that you’re learning a lot.
+Whereas at many companies you really learn only about your own team, at Facebook/Google, employees seem to be encouraged to transfer teams, to share knowledge across teams, to do tech talks about their team’s architecture,

+I feel confident that I can leverage my academic, professional, and “extracurricular” experience with software development to make an impact on Google.

 ####3. 工作类型:
 1. Have participated in design and develop two generations in Nexus 7k products, focus on the L2/L3 features on different generations for forwarding ASICs.